 A graduate of the Law Center at Georgetown University in Washington, DC, I have no formal arts training.
 I like colors and funny faces.
 Admittedly, itʼs more than that but Iʼm the first to admit Iʼve got zero technical ability.

 Bright colors, rotten smiles, and snarky captions in bold block-letters characterize my work but a closer look reveals intensely honest, reflective, personal journals in small print.
 I donʼt shoot heroin anymore but Iʼm still an emotional basketcase.
 Paints and pens are the tools I use to balance myself out.

-I had my first exhibition in November 2013, while living in Jacksonville and – after several others – decided I was too ambitious to stay in one city.
-I’m spending 2014 traveling the country, meeting with galleries, and creating, exhibiting, and selling my art in new cities.
+I had my first exhibition in November 2013 and, soon after, decided I was too ambitious to stay in one city.
+In January of 2014, I set out traveling the country, meeting with galleries, and creating, exhibiting, and selling my art in new cities.
 This is my full-time job.

 Minneapolis, MN 55403